YeTian-93/OPTRA/README.md

 Each folder contains codes for the specific problem.
 Inside each folder, the main function is main.m.
 Please contact me via _tian110@purdue.edu_ for any question.
 Enjoy!

 ## Reference:
 [1] Jinming Xu, Ye Tian, Ying Sun, and Gesualdo Scutari.
 "Accelerated Primal-Dual Algorithms for Distributed Smooth Convex Optimization over Networks."
 In The 23rd International Conference on Artificial Intelligence and Statistics (AISTATS), 2020.
+Available at https://arxiv.org/pdf/1910.10666.pdf